Would you like to see what we have written on a subject? Use the search below.

 Do we really want to miss out on God’s best by saying “no” out of fear?

 4. God is good.
-As Christians we all believe this.
-But when we act Christophobic it is because a little seed of doubt has been planted by the devil and we have allowed it to grow.
+As Christians, we all believe this.
+But when we act Christophobic, it is because the devil has planted a tiny seed of doubt, and we have allowed it to grow.
 Is God really good?
 Can I really trust Him with my life, my family, my future?
-Those little Christophobic thoughts are really life-limiting fears that will hold us back.
-We need to face them head on.
-Our confession must be: God Is Good and Jesus Is Lord.
+Those little Christophobic thoughts are life-limiting fears that will hold us back.
+We need to face them head-on.
+Our confession must be: God is Good and Jesus is Lord.
 We must take hold of it by faith.
 Our sight, senses and thoughts may be screaming, “You’ll be in trouble if you trust God completely.
 Make sure you have a back door.
 Don’t burn all your bridges.
 Reserve the right to make a final judgment on your action for yourself.
 Don’t mindlessly follow God.
-You don’t know where it will lead!“ If we really believe that God is good then we know that even if we go through the valley of the shadow of death there will be green pastures and still waters on the other side.
+You don’t know where it will lead!“ If we believe that God is good, then we know that even if we go through the valley of the shadow of death, there will be green pastures and still waters on the other side.

-5. Sometimes Christophobia fears what Christ will allow into our lives or that getting too close to Christ will paint a target on our back for the devil.
+5. Sometimes Christophobic Christians fear what Christ will allow into their lives or that getting too close to Christ will paint a target on their back for the devil.
 Will God allow bad things to happen to me?
 The answer to that is largely a matter of perspective.
-From a human point-of-view bad and even horrific things may happen.
-But from God’s perspective He only allows into our lives what is for the good of the Kingdom of God, our ultimate benefit and a reward that will far out weigh what happened.
+From a human point of view, bad and even horrific things may happen.
+But from God’s perspective, He only allows into our lives what is for the good of the Kingdom of God, our ultimate benefit, and He has a reward for us that will far outweigh what happened.
 It comes down to our trust and love of God.
 Love drives out all fears.
 The safest place in the universe is in the arms of Jesus doing His will.

-Many of us are like a fearful, hesitant young lady sitting on the side lines at a fancy ball.
-[I know us guys will have to use our imagination, but even we have to get used to the picture of being the bride of Christ.]
-You wistfully watch others dancing.
-Then before you, looking into your eyes, is Jesus.
-He holds out a welcoming hand to pull you onto the dance floor of life.
-His eyes of love are on you as He invites you to dance with Him to song He has written specially for you…and song that will never end.
-Will you reach up and take His hand and feel His embrace or will you allow fear to hold you back?
+Many of us are like a fearful, hesitant young lady sitting on the sidelines at a fancy ball.
+She wistfully watches others dancing.
+Then before her, looking into her eyes, is Jesus.
+He holds out a welcoming hand to pull her onto the dance floor of life.
+His eyes of love are on her as He invites her to dance with Him to a song He has written specially for her…and a song that will never end.
+He's there looking at you now.
+Will you reach up and take His hand and feel His embrace, or will you allow fear to hold you back?

 Sign up for our free monthly newsletter or take one of our free Bible Study courses.